Here’s how many global millionaires and billionaires there were in 2021

 The World Inequality Lab has just released its annual World Inequality Report.
 The 2022 report highlights a number of interesting figures specifically focused on how inequality in everything from wealth to gender has changed since the pandemic began, with a particular focus on changes wrought in 2021.

 One of the most striking sets of data from the report reveals that billionaires’ total share of global wealth has risen from 1% in 1995 to 3% of all wealth in the world by 2021.
-More interesting (or alarming, depending on your point of view), is the fact that the ongoing COVDI-19 pandemic has only accelerated this trend.
+More interesting (or alarming, depending on your point of view), is the fact that the ongoing COVID-19 pandemic has only accelerated this trend.
 “In fact,” the report notes, “2020 marked the steepest increase in global billionaires’ share of wealth on record.”

 But just how many people comprise that group of global billionaires in 2021?
 The report sheds light on that too.
 Here’s the number of people worth: